 What is green tahini sauce?

-Baqdunsieh, the traditional Middle Eastern condiment of flat-leaf parsley and tahini, inspired this green tahini sauce.
+Baqdunsieh, the traditional Middle Eastern condiment of flat-leaf parsley and tahini, inspires this green tahini sauce.
 It is nutty and fresh, delicious served with salad or as part of a mezze spread.

 A selection of fresh herbs, including dill, flat-leaf parsley, coriander and mint, in a glass bowl surrounded by ingredients.

 • Fresh green herbs: The traditional herb in green tahini sauce (baqdunsieh) is flat-leaf parsley.
 But I love to mix it up a bit.
-Add freshness with coriander (cilantro) and especially mint.
-You can try basil, dill and tarragon too.
+Add freshness with cilantro (coriander) and mint.
+You can also try basil, dill and tarragon.
 Or use whatever leftover herbs you have lurking in the fridge.
 Use the leaves and soft stems.

 • Tahini: Tahini is a Middle Eastern paste made from roasted, hulled sesame seeds.
 It has a delicious nutty taste and creamy texture.
 Tahini can be a touch bitter – some brands more so than others.
 So, taste your tahini before you start with the sauce.
 If it is notably bitter, reduce the amount of tahini you add at the start and add more once you taste the sauce.
 It is easy to make delicious tahini at home.